EBIT stands for Earnings Before Interest and Taxes.

 Common Questions About EBIT in Finance Interviews

 When preparing for finance interviews, you should not only know what EBIT is but also be able to explain, interpret, and apply it confidently.
 It often comes up during interviews.
+Here are some typical questions you should be ready for:

-• What is the difference between EBIT and EBITDA?
+What is the difference between EBIT and EBITDA?

-• How is EBIT used in company valuations?
+How is EBIT used in company valuation?

-• How does IFRS 16 (leasing) affect EBIT?
+How does IFRS 16 (Leasing) affect EBIT?

 👉 By the way, with our question sets in the case collection, you can practice answering these common finance interview questions!